-1 The balances at December 31, 2016 and 2015, were related to cash collateral received in connection with the securities lending program, the majority of which was invested in money market funds.
-See Note 8, "Securities Lending", for further discussion on this program.
+Level 1 investments consist of U.S. Treasury securities.
+All other fixed income instruments are Level 2.
+The balances at December 31, 2017 and 2016, were related to cash collateral received in connection with the securities lending program, the majority of which was invested in money market funds.
+See Note 7, "Securities Lending" for further discussion on this program.